 What left the commentators agog was the near-unique presumption of it all.
 We were quickly reminded that El Al has the most thorough security apparatus in the airline world, that as many as two and even three hours are spent with individual passengers exploring any possibility that their intentions are malign.
 I was once some years ago at the Tel Aviv airport and asked by the tight-lipped security lady, what had been the purpose of my visit in Israel?
 I confess to have been pleased that the question was asked because it permitted me to engage in arrant name-dropping.
 Well, I said, I was here to interview Mrs. Golda Meir.

 That was on the order of replying to the question, "Who are you?" with the word, "Napoleon."
 It was a long hour before the lady established that indeed I had been at the office of the prime minister (a propos a "Firing Line" program).
 Why anyone bent on terrorism would add to the risk of such an enterprise the supplementary burden of defying El Al security dumbfounded the TV reporters, who even tracked down the specialist who had designed El Al security.
+How could this happen?
+His answer was that it should not have happened.

 The paradox was that minutes later, the cameras turned to Hans Blix, the U.N. specialist finally returning to Iraq, after four years, to resume the search for hidden weapons of mass destruction.
 His bags were being searched at the airport.
 Only the Latin adage provides relief: Quis custodiet ipsos custodes?
 Who is supposed to look after the people who are looking after us?
 We are engaged in sending to the Middle East the one man whose researches there are supposed to decide whether the United States will go on to war.
 But before allowing him to poke around Iraq looking for nuclear materials, we need to poke about in his bags, to make sure he is not taking some nuclear materials with him.